Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 Capture

-Now let’s ceate one more stored procedure, But now I am trying to update the City = ‘New Delhi Heaven City 1100091’ and it is definitely more than 10 characters.
-So obviously when this update statement is being executed, we will get an error.
+Now let’s create one more stored procedure, but this time I'm attempting to update the City to ‘New Delhi Heaven City 1100091’, which is definitely more than 10 characters.
+So, obviously, when this update statement is executed, we will get an error.

 Create Procedure spUpdatecCustomerAddressNew